shabaz123/easyL1105/MyStarterProject/app_L1105/README.md

 MSPM0L1105 starter project with TI DriverLib support.
 [DriverLib](https://software-dl.ti.com/msp430/esd/MSPM0-SDK/latest/docs/english/driverlib/mspm0l11xx_l13xx_api_guide/html/modules.html) is a simple low-level API for accessing microcontroller integrated peripherals.

 The starter project is called **app_L1105**.
 If (say) your project is about motor control, you could create a **motor_control** folder, and then drop the app_L1105 folder within it, and simply accept that the app_L1105 name will remain.
 If you don't want that, you'll have to rename the **app_L1105/keil/app_L1105.uvprojx** file, and also edit the contents of that file, and/or modify the **app_L1105/gcc/makefile** file, depending on if you're building with Keil, GCC, or both.
+I recommend you keep the app_L1105 name, and simply change the top-level folder name as mentioned.

 ### Low-Power Recommendations